samratashok/Kautilya/README.md

 #####Usage
 Run kautilya.rb and follow the menus.
 Kautilya asks for your inputs for various options.
 The generated payload is copied to the output directory of Kautilya.

+The generated payload is an arduino sketch, ready to be used with Arduino IDE.
+Burn it to Human Interface Device of your choice and have fun!

 #####Supported Human Interface Devices
 In principal Kautilya should work with any HID capable of acting as a keyboard.
 Kautilya has been tested on Teensy++2.0 and Teensy 3.0 from pjrc.com.
 Updates about Kautilya can be found most of the times at my blog http://labofapenetrationtester.com/ and google group.